ahmedmonged/Power-BI-Sales-Analysis/README.md

 ## Setup
-Since we are going to accomplish these tasks only using Power BI the only tool we will use is Power BI Which makes sense right xD
+Since we are going to accomplish these tasks only using Power BI you need to have [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)

 ## Tasks Accomplished
 - Connected Data to Power BI